tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 012.md

 - We take the contents of the safe into the  bag of holding
 - We hear loud footsteps above, then some speaking in a language we don't understand.
 - It's two trolls setting up a camp, starting a fire, chatting
-- We wait a hour, then try to sneak out.
-Keth walks into the road to try to distract them
+- We wait a hour, then try to sneak out. [[Keth Darklighter]] walks into the road to try to distract them
-- Succeeds, we head to buckle down row to figure out a boat to cross the river
+- Succeeds, we head to [[Buckle Down Row]] to figure out a boat to cross the river
 - [[Keth Darklighter]] tries to get some leads on a boat
 - We hear about a ferryman to the southwest
 - We run into [[Blackjack Mel]] and he talks us up about the pits